TABLE OF CONTENTS• Info Graphic

 BBQ Grill Brush Bristle Incident Reports

 From the above info-graphic you can see we take a quote from just one case in each year from 1013 to 2020.
 If you would like to read further into each case here we provide a list of links linking to the specific case number in the info-graph.
-Its worth a look as the details of some of these surgeries people had to under go really shows how devistating one little grill brush bristle can be.
+Its worth a look as the details of some of these surgeries people had to undergo really shows how devastating one little grill brush bristle can be.

 • 2013 Incedent Report – View

 • 2016 Incedent Report – View

 • 2018 Incedent Report – View